K-Pat/Recipes-Ratings-Analysis/README.md

 # Hypothesis Testing <a name="hypothesistesting"></a>

-We performed two hypothesis tests to investigate relationships between recipe characteristics and calorie content.
+I performed two hypothesis tests to investigate relationships between recipe characteristics and calorie content.

 ## Hypothesis Test 1: Do dessert recipes have higher average calories than non-dessert recipes?